WuProver/lean-commutator/README.md

 The accompanying `_euclideanOperatorNorm` theorem spells out `Matrix.toEuclideanCLM`.

 ## Main theorem correspondence
-The following gives a one-to-one correspondence between the paper's theorems and the Lean code.
-The statements labeled **Theorem** are aligned with the paper.
-The **Lemma** and **Proposition** statements are not yet fully aligned because of some technical gaps, but they are broadly aligned overall.
+The following lists the Lean entry points corresponding to the paper's results.
+The main theorem statements agree with the manuscript.
+Some intermediate results use different formulations or quantitative bounds.

 | Paper result | Content | Lean entry point |
 |---|---|---|